U.S. intelligence blames Iran for emails threatening Democratic voters

 The emails were first identified by law enforcement and elections officials in Florida and Alaska before being turned over to federal authorities, U.S. officials told The Washington Post earlier Wednesday.

-The emails also said they were sent by the Proud Boys, which were "in possession of all your information," instructing voters to change their party registration and cast a vote for Trump.
+The emails were purportedly sent by the Proud Boys, which were "in possession of all your information," instructing voters to change their party registration and cast a vote for Trump.

 "Change your party affiliation to Republican to let us know you received our message and will comply," the emails state.
 "We will know which candidate you voted for.
 I would take it seriously if I were you."